vfarcy/virtualflightonlinetransmitter/mac_lua_script/README.md

 ### Data Not Transmitting

 - Verify your internet connection is active
-- Check that curl is available on your system:
-  - **Windows**: Open Command Prompt and type `curl --version`
-  - **macOS/Linux**: Open Terminal and type `curl --version`
-- Ensure the Server URL is correct
+- Ensure the Server URL is correct and accessible
+- Check that LuaSocket is properly installed with FlyWithLua
+- Try disconnecting and reconnecting to re-establish the connection
 - Check X-Plane's Log.txt for error messages
+- If connection fails, you should hear "Failed to connect" via text-to-speech

 ### Configuration Not Saving